 Depending on the age of the patient, it may also be a good idea to move to a single-floor occupancy, where stairs won’t pose any risks.

 In addition to making modifications to the home, it’s essential that patients work every day to stay as healthy and fit as possible.
-This includes doing stretches every day, but it can also mean going for a daily walks, or even joining group fitness classes designed for the aged.
+This includes doing stretches every day, but it can also mean going for daily walks or even joining group fitness classes designed for the aged.

 Schedule an appointment with us to receive a full diagnosis and personalized recommendations for safe, fall-free living.